raku68/FIGP2/README.md

-# FIGP for QSAR/QSPR
+# FIGP2 for QSAR/QSPR
-FIGP is a symbolic regression using Filter-introduced Genetic Programming with the constant optimization by Nonlinear Least Square.
-GP implementation is **DEAP** library and mathematical expressions are analyzed with the help of the **sympy** library.
-As expression filters, three filters can be used: Variable filter, Functional filter and Domain filter.
+FIGP2 represents an enhancement in the generalizability over its predecessor, FIGP.
+FIGP employs a symbolic regression approach, utilizing Filter-introduced Genetic Programming coupled with constant optimization via Nonlinear Least Square.
+The implementation of Genetic Programming is facilitated by the **DEAP** library, while the **sympy** library is employed for the analysis of mathematical expressions.
+Four filters can be applied as expression filters: Variable filter, Functional filter, Domain filter, and Domain filter 2.

-The main target of FIGP is for QSAR/QSPR models.
+The main target of FIGP2 is for QSAR/QSPR models.
 The three filters help find human-understandable mathematical expressions as a result of giving up the extremely precise expressions explaining a training data set.
 Details are found in our publication.

 ### Reference: Shirasawa R.; Takaki K.; Miyao T. Generalizability Improvement of Symbolic Regression Models for Interpretable Quantitative Structure-activity Relationship Models, in preparation